GuangrongZhao/RGBE-Gaze/README.md

 python voxelgrid_makehdf5.py
 ```
 #### Training
-To train the DL-based Pupil Segmentation network models, run this command:
+To train the models, run this command:

 ```
 python train.py